First Council of the Lateran: Background

 The excommunication of Burdinus was reiterated in Canon 6 of the document produced by Lateran I. Gelasius II promptly excommunicated the antipope Gregory VIII and Henry V. Gelasius was forced to flee under duress from the army of Henry V and took refuge in the monastery of Cluny, where he died in January 1119.
-On the fourth day after the death of Gelasius II, February I, 1119, mainly by the exertions of Cardinal Cuno, Guido was elected pope and assumed the title of Callixtus II.
-He was crowned Pope at Vienne on February 9, 1119.
+On the fourth day after the death of Gelasius II, 1 February 1119, mainly by the exertions of Cardinal Cuno, Guido was elected pope and assumed the title of Callixtus II.
+He was crowned Pope at Vienne on 9 February 1119.

 Because of his close connection with the great royal families of Germany, France, England and Denmark, Callixtus II's papacy was received with much anticipation and celebration throughout Europe.
 There was a real hope throughout the Continent that the Investiture Controversy might be settled once and for all.
 In the interest of conciliation, even the papal embassy was received by Henry V, Holy Roman Emperor, at Strasburg.
 However, it soon became clear that Henry was not willing to concede his presumed and ancient right to name the pope and the bishops within his kingdom.
 Perhaps to demonstrate conciliation or because of political necessity, Henry withdrew his support for Antipope Gregory VIII.

 It was agreed that Henry and Pope Callixtus II would meet at Mousson.
-On June 8, 1119, Callixtus II held a synod at Toulouse to proclaim the disciplinary reforms he had worked to attain in the French Church.
+On 8 June 1119, Callixtus II held a synod at Toulouse to proclaim the disciplinary reforms he had worked to attain in the French Church.
 In October, 1119, he opened the council at Reims.
 Louis VI of France and most of the barons of France attended this council, along with more than 400 bishops and abbots.
 The Pope was also to meet with Henry V, Holy Roman Emperor at Mousson.
 However, Henry showed up with an army of 30,000 men.
 Callixtus II left Reims for Mousson, but upon learning of the warlike stance of Henry quickly retreated to Reims.
 There, the Church dealt with issues of simony and concubinage of the clergy.

 It was clear by now that Henry was in no mood to reconcile, and a compromise with him was not to be had.
 The conclave at Reims considered the situation and determined, as an entire Church, to formally excommunicate both Henry V and the antipope Gregory VIII.
 This occurred on October 30, 1119.
 While at Reims, Callixtus II tried to effect a settlement with Henry I of England and his brother Robert, which also met with failure.